 The train is by far the most comfortable and convenient way to travel to Machu Picchu.
 Two train companies offer services to reach Machu Picchu: PeruRail and IncaRail.
 Tourists can take any one of these trains to get there.
 When traveling to and from Machu Picchu, passengers who travel by train with PeruRail have access to luxury trains that travel through the breathtaking Sacred Valley.
 There are three distinct varieties of trains that can be used to travel to a destination; the Expedition train is the most cost-effective option.

-The Vistadome train is slightly more comfortable than the Expedition as it provides a better outlook with windows on the corners and ceiling.
+The Vistadome train is slightly more comfortable than the Expedition, providing a better outlook with windows on the corners and ceiling.
 The Belmont Hiram Bingham train is the most luxurious of all trains traveling to Machu Picchu.
 A restaurant, an observatory, a bar, and several more amenities are available to guests.
 However, despite its expensive cost, the Belmont Hiram Bingham is a once-in-a-lifetime experience.
 On the other hand, tourists can take Inca Rail to arrive at the archaeological site of Machu Picchu.
 The Voyager, the 360, the first class, and the private trains are the different classes of trains that fall under the Inca Rail umbrella.

 The Voyager is the most affordable train option that can accommodate 42 passengers at a time.
 The seats have tables and comfortable chairs, and guests can take in breathtaking scenery through the glass windows.
 On the other hand, the 360 is larger and wider, with additional windows providing a view in every direction.
 In addition to that, there is a bar located on the outdoor viewing carriage.